 The latest update to the Chrome OS Canary channel has something that might change this.
 A new flag has been added to enable “USB Host Integration” on Chrome OS.

 Enable ARC USB host integration

-Allow Android apps to use USB host feature on ChromeOS devices. – Chrome OS #arc-chrome://flags
+Allow Android apps to use the USB host feature on ChromeOS devices. – Chrome OS #arc--host

 It might take a few weeks before this feature shows up in the Stable channel for everyone to use or to test.

-In the meantime, if you have a Chromebook that runs Canary channel, (or maybe Dev channel) give this a try and let me know how it goes!
+In the meantime, if you have a Chromebook that runs the Canary channel, (or maybe the Dev channel) give this a try and let me know how it goes.